mikkoviitala/battlelogmobile/README.md

 This is a WP7 application, developed in C# and it will be active as long as EA / DICE lacks to provide their own "killer" for mobile devices.

 # Status
-Version 1.4.0.0 is in verification process and will appear in Marketplace soon.
+Version 1.4.0.0 is available for download from Marketplace.
 This release adapts to recent BF3 Premiun and CQ DLC changes.
 See the [Issue Tracker](https://github.com/mikkoviitala/battlelogmobile/issues) if you want to know what is being developed for next release.
 You are also welcome to contact us via email or Battlelog.

 # Contact information